-Motor Vehicle Theft: The theft or attempted theft of a motor vehicle by someone other than the registered owner.
+Motor Vehicle Theft: The theft of a motor vehicle.

-Robbery: The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.
+Robbery: The taking, or attempting to take, anything of value under confrontational circumstances from the control, custody, or care of another person by force or threat of force or violence and/or by putting the victim in fear of immediate harm.